 01Sweepstakes and Contests Create "Buzz" about Products

-Word-of-mouth marketing is becoming more powerful than ever, since people can tell friends about things that capture their interest instantly through emails, blogs, Facebook, Twitter, and newsletters.
+Word-of-mouth marketing is more powerful than ever, since people can instantly spread the word about things that capture their interest through emails, blogs, Facebook, Twitter, and newsletters.

 Contests and sweepstakes encourage people to talk about a company, and its products and services.
 You might tell your friends about a giveaway you entered, or you might be excited about a product you won, encouraging your family to buy one for themselves.